 Course objective: This is the first semester of a year-long introductory single variable calculus course.
 MCS 118 and 119 cover the same material as MCS 121, except we do it in two semesters to allow more time to review concepts we need from pre-calculus and to see more examples and practice more problems.
-We will learn about functions, their rates of change, derivatives, slopes, secant and tangent lines, continuity, differentiability, and a little bit about integration.
-You will develop a good understanding of these topics to allow you to solve computational problems and to present arguments about how and why these techniques work.
-Understanding calculus means not only being able to use it to solve computational problems, but also to be able to explain the basic principles why these techniques work and the mathematical connections among them.
-An important objective of the course is for you to be able to give such explanations.
+We will learn about functions, their rates of change, derivatives, slopes, secant and tangent lines, continuity, differentiability, local and absolute extrema, optimization, and a little bit about integration.
+You will develop a good understanding of these topics to allow you to solve computational problems and to present arguments about how and why these solutions work.
+Understanding calculus means not only being able to use it to compute solutions to problems, but also to be able to explain the basic principles why these techniques work and the mathematical connections among them.
+An important objective is for you to be able to give such explanations.